cloudfoundry/cli/README.md

 Edge binaries are *not intended for wider use*; they're for developers to test new features and fixes as they are 'pushed' and passed through the CI.
 Follow these download links for [Mac OS X 64 bit](https://packages.cloudfoundry.org/edge?arch=macosx64&version=v7&source=github), [Windows 64 bit](https://packages.cloudfoundry.org/edge?arch=windows64&version=v7&source=github) and [Linux 64 bit](https://packages.cloudfoundry.org/edge?arch=linux64&version=v7&source=github).

+### Version Switching
+When the v7 CLI GA's, the binary will be renamed from `cf7` to `cf`.
+Existing workflows that switch back and forth between the v7 and v6 CLIs will need to be updated to accomodate this change.

+Below you'll find instructions for each of the package managers we support.
+For those who use the raw binaries downloaded from GitHub or via CLAW, you must set up for your own infrastructure/scripts for swapping back and forth.

+#### Switching CLI versions Using Brew
+- Assuming you've installed both the v6 and v7 CLIs...
+  - `brew install cf-cli`
+  - `brew install cf-cli@7`
+- Currently on v6, want to switch to v7:
+  - `brew link cf-cli@7 --overwrite`
+Currently on v7, want to switch to v6:
+  - `brew link cf-cli --overwrite`

+#### Switching CLI versions Using Yum or Apt
+We're working on a robust soluiton that will faciliate more seamless switching via these package managers, but for now you must uninstall one version of the CLI and install the other version of the CLI to switch between them.
+- Currently on v6, want to switch to v7:
+  - `sudo yum remove cf-cli` **-OR-** `sudo apt-get remove cf-cli`
+  - `yum install cf7-cli` **-OR-** `sudo apt-get cf7-cli`
+Currently on v7, want to switch to v6:
+  - `sudo yum remove cf7-cli` **-OR-** `sudo apt-get remove cf7-cli`
+  - `sudo yum install cf-cli` **-OR-** `sudo apt-get cf-cli`

+#### Switching CLI versions Pulled via GitHub or CLAW
+There's more than one solution available for doing this.
+We'll describe one that's been proven to work.
+- Download the v6 and v7 binaries into separate directories (for example `~/workspace/V6` and `~/workspace/v7`)
+- Write a script that can be invoked to switch the `PATH` and `CF_HOME` environment variables

 ## Known Issues